truenas/documentation/content/SCALE/SCALETutorials/Apps/Sandboxes.md

    a. {{< cli >}}echo "alias jlmkr=\"sudo '/mnt/*tank*/jailmaker/jlmkr.py'\"" >> ~/*.bashrc*{{< /cli >}}.
       Replace *tank* with the name of your pool.
-      If using the zsh shell, instead of bash, replace *.bashrc* with *.zshrc*.
+      If using the zsh shell instead of bash, replace *.bashrc* with *.zshrc*.

    b.
 To enable the alias immediately, enter either {{< cli >}}source ~/.bashrc{{< /cli >}} or {{< cli >}}source ~/.zshrc{{< /cli >}}, as appropriate.